 Founded Ronald Hayes Pearson Design Studio in Maine in 1971; Pearson

-died in 1997, and the Studio continues today.
+died in 1997, and the Studio continued into the 2010s.
 Maker of handwrought

 Providence, RI c.
 1823-1843

 John M. Peddinghaus

 Colchester, CT c.
 1835-1865 and Marietta, OH 1866

 John Gann Pearson / J.G.
 Pearson & Co.